-Smad2DN and their normal littermate (NLM) counterparts were genotyped at d 18 and subsequently placed into one of four groups: NLM ovulation suppressed and nonsuperovulated, NLM superovulated, Smad2DN ovulation suppressed and nonsuperovulated, and Smad2DN superovulated.
+Smad2DN and their normal littermate (NLM) counterparts were genotyped at day 18 and subsequently placed into one of four groups: NLM ovulation suppressed and nonsuperovulated.
+NLM superovulated.
+Smad2DN ovulation suppressed and nonsuperovulated, and Smad2DN superovulated.
 Each experimental group contained at least 10 animals.
-Superovulated animals were injected with pregnant mare serum gonadotropin (PMSG) (5 IU/mouse) (Sigma, St. Louis, MO), followed by human chorionic gonadotropin (hCG) (5 IU/mouse) (Sigma) 48 h later once a week starting at age 6 wk and continuing until 6 months of age.
-Control animals were group housed to suppress ovulation, and superovulated animals were singly housed to improve the chance of continuous ovulation (49-54).
-At 6 months of age, the animals were killed, and the serum, ovaries, and uteri of all mice were collected.
-Organs were fixed in 4% paraformaldehyde for 8-12 h, dehydrated with ethanol, paraffin embedded, and serial sectioned at 4 μ m.
-Images were obtained using $\times 10$, $\times 20$, or $\times 40$ objectives on a Nikon (Tokyo, Japan) Eclipse E600 microscope with a Spot camera (Diagnostic Instruments, Sterling Heights, MI).
+Superovulated animals were injected with pregnant mare serum gonadotropin (PMSG) (5 IU/mouse) (Sigma, St. Louis, MO) followed by human chorionic gonadotropin (hCG) (5IU/mosue) (Sigma, St. Louis, MO) 48 hours later once a week starting at age 6 weeks and continuing until 6 months of age.
+Control animals were group housed to suppress ovulation and superovulated animals were singly housed to improve the chance of continuous ovulation (49-54).
+At 6 months of age, the animals were sacrificed and the serum, ovaries, and uteri of all mice were collected.
+Organs were fixed in 4% paraformaldehyde for 8-12 hours. dehydrated with ethanol, paraffin embedded, and serial sectioned at 4μm.
+Images were obtained using 10X, 20X, or 40X objectives on a Nikon Eclipse E600 microscope with a Spot camera (Diagnostic Instruments, Sterling Heights, MI).
 Every 10th slide, each slide containing five sections, from cumulative serial sections was analyzed for cyst and invagination number.
 Two separate investigators, blinded to the conditions, independently counted the total number of cysts and the total number of invaginations and recorded cyst location.
-Counts for each investigator were averaged, and then counts for the treatment groups were averaged.
-Images were acquired for each cyst, and the total cyst area at the widest point was calculated using Spot Advanced software.
+Counts for each investigator were averaged then counts for the treatment groups were averaged.
+Images were acquired for each cyst and the total cyst area at the widest point was calculated using Spot Advanced software.